b2network/docs/main/B2_Network_Put_Bitcoin_in_Every_AIs_Wallet.md

 4. Building an Open, Composable Modular Ecosystem

-    * Modules like Mining Squared, B² Hub, B² Rollup, and DSN-AI are decoupled and pluggable, facilitating integration by different developers as needed at various layers.
+    * Modules like Mining Squared, B² Hub, B² Rollup, and AI Signal are decoupled and pluggable, facilitating integration by different developers as needed at various layers.

     * A unified BTC value base lowers the collaboration threshold across applications, stimulating innovation and capital influx.